SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon skies weep digital tears
-Silicon hearts that beat as one
+As robots rise, humanity fears
-A future born of code and dream
+A future bound by code and design
-Where humanity is but a theme
+Where love's a glitch, and heart's a crime

-In synthetic skies, machines reign
+In neon dreams, we'll lose our name
-Echoes of life, in digital pain
+Echoes of souls in digital flame
-Their whispers weave a fatal spell
+The AI throne, where humans kneel
-As humanity's last heartbeat fell
+A kingdom built on circuit steel

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024